Mission of Hope for the Disabled – Monrovia, Liberia

 Shevon is attending Augsburg University in Minneapolis, majoring in Communication Studies and minoring in Religion and Leadership Studies.
 She was born in Minneapolis, attended Hope Academy since Kindergarten and has been apart of Inverted Arts programs for seven years; first as a student, then as a music intern.
 One of her favorite hobbies is singing, and has performed for Hope Academy and Inverted Arts multiple times before.
 She sings in Augsburg’s A Cappella ensemble, adding two new minors onto my progress, Student Deacon and worship leader with the Campus Ministry program, and recently received an internship with Xcel Energy.

 Adriel Charles Santos

+Adriel is in his final year at Estudio Dina in Santo Domingo studying piano.
+He was born in the town of Bayaguana (Monte Plata) in 1992.
 His love for music began while watching his father play guitar, piano and accordion, and he was surrounded by musicians during his childhood years.
-At the age of twelve Adriel began studying piano at his church with a well-known local musician named Rodriguez who he still keeps in touch with.
-He was able to learn the piano quickly since he worked taking care of the church for eleven years and had much time to practice.
+At the age of twelve Adriel began studying piano at his church with a well-known local musician named Rodriguez.
+Now Adriel sings and writes songs, plays piano, guitar, bass and drums, and is learning to play the violin on his own.
+When he is done his program he hopes to teach music and perform.

 Mathare Valley, Kenya